LIT-Former: Linking In-plane and Through-plane Transformers for Simultaneous CT Image Denoising and Deblurring

 First, \attnblock is modified from vanilla multi-head self-attention~\cite{vaswani2017attention}.
 Specifically, two embedding vectors of in-plane attention input and through-plane attention input are generated using global average pooling (GAP), respectively.
-For the denoising task, the in-plane attention input is passed to generate an attention map through a transposed attention operation, which computes cross-covariance across feature channels~\cite{zamir2022restormer}.
+For the denoising task, the in-plane attention input is passed to generate an attention map through a transposed attention operation, which efficiently computes cross-covariance across feature channels~\cite{zamir2022restormer}.
 For the deblurring task, we use the vanilla self-attention mechanism~\cite{vaswani2017attention} to process the sequentially through-plane attention input.
 Both of them are directly accumulated into the ﬁnal output by an element-wise addition operation and follow a residual connection with the input feature map to fuse information in two directions.
-In addition, local contexts are mixed through depth-wise convolutions before covariance computation.
 Second, \convblock implements 3D convolutions with two separate and successive operations: 2D in-plane convolutions and 1D through-plane convolutions.
 Both ﬁlters are at two pathways parallelly and the final output is generated by an element-wise addition operation.
 As a result, the above two blocks can factorize 3D operations into in-plane and through-plane directions, corresponding to the in-plane denoising task and the through-plane deblurring task, respectively.
 More importantly, our model with full 2D and 1D operations can be optimized efficiently, with less computational complexity and fewer parameters compared to the 3D counterpart, preventing potential overfitting.